drkumarnandan/pLM4Alg_Protocol/README.md

 pLM4Alg_Protocol_allergen_prediction_ESM2_320.ipynb

-Users are encouraged to follow the step-by-step implementation provided in the notebook, which includes embedding generation, preprocessing, and model prediction.
+Users should follow the step-by-step implementation provided in the notebook, which includes embedding generation, preprocessing, and model prediction.

 ---